pu2clr/SI4735/extras/apidoc/legacy_api_pu2clr_si47xx.md

 <meta name="google-site-verification" content="_wADvyP4vuP_aw0YTmu90mdAhz70vNwTF_pdAMMb0HY" />

-# Si4735 Library for Arduino
+# Si4735 Library for Arduino API Documentation

 This library can be freely distributed using the MIT Free Software model.
-[Copyright (c) 2019 Ricardo Lima Caratti](https://github.com/pu2clr/SI4735/wiki#mit-licence)
+[Copyright (c) 2019 Ricardo Lima Caratti](https://github.com/pu2clr/SI4735/wiki#mit-licence).
+Contact: pu2clr@gmail.com.

-Contact: pu2clr@gmail.com

 There is a facebook group called [__Si47XX for Radio Experimenters__](https://www.facebook.com/groups/532613604253401/) where the purpose is exchanging experiences with projects based on Silicon Labs  SI47XX IC family.
 You will be welcome to the group [Si47XX for Radio Experimenters](https://www.facebook.com/groups/532613604253401/).

-__Attention__:
-* You might prefer read the library documentation [via this URL](https://pu2clr.github.io/SI4735/extras/apidoc/html/).
-* This library has been successfully tested on Arduino Pro Mini 3.3V; Arduino UNO (using voltage converter); Arduino YÚN (using voltage converter); ESP32 (LOLIN32 WEMOS); Mega 2560 (using voltage converter); Genuino Micro/Atmega32u4 (using voltage converter) and Arduino DUE.

 <BR>